Skip to main content

 Nomad was developed by Diminished Studios.

-Nomad has received mostly positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its stability.
+Nomad has received neutral reviews from players.
+Most players liked Nomad for its graphics but disliked it for its stability.

 Nomad is a single player game with multiplayer and local co-op support.